AaSP: Aliasing-aware Self-Supervised Pre-Training for Audio Spectrogram Transformers: Experiments

-\textbf{Fine-tuning Setup.} Following \cite{eat-24}, we append a LayerNorm and a linear classification head on the class token, optimizing all parameters end-to-end with a small learning rate.
-We adopt layer-wise learning-rate decay (Layer decay\cite{beit-21}) as in \cite{eat-24,atst-23}, assigning smaller learning rates to earlier layers.
+\textbf{Fine-tuning Setup.}\quad Following \cite{eat-24}, we append a LayerNorm and a linear classification head on the class token, optimizing all parameters end-to-end with a small learning rate.
+We adopt layer-wise learning-rate decay (Layer decay\cite{beit-21}) as in \cite{eat-24,atst-24}, assigning smaller learning rates to earlier layers.
 For data augmentation, Mixup\cite{mixup-18} and SpecAugment\cite{specaug-19} are applied, with the mask size of one-fifth the input spectrogram size; no data augmentation is used for ESC-50.
 During fine-tuning except for ESC-50, an EMA of model weights with decay 0.995 is maintained for stable inference.
 Loss functions follow the task: multi-label datasets use BCE-with-logits; single-label datasets use cross-entropy unless Mixup is applied, in which case we use BCE.

-\textbf{Linear Probing Setup.} In this setup, we concatenate the class token with the average-pooled patch token to obtain the final feature representation.
-We freeze the pre-trained encoder and train only a linear classifier mapping the class token to the number of classes.
-As in \cite{atst-23}, no data augmentation is used for linear probing.
+\textbf{Linear Evaluation Setup.}\quad In this setup, we freeze the pre-trained encoder and only train a linear classifier on top of the frozen features.
+We conduct linear evaluation using the EVAR platform\footnote{https://github.com/nttcslab/eval-audio-repr} and follow its protocol unless otherwise stated.
+For the patch-token representation, we use the same aggregation method as in M2D and MATPAC.
+We average the patch tokens along the time axis and then concatenate them across the frequency axis.
+Additionally, in our model, we use the class token learned during pre-training.
+We concatenate the class token with the aggregated patch-token representation to form the final feature vector for the linear classifier.
+As in \cite{atst-24}, no data augmentation is used for linear evaluation.
 The features obtained from the pre-trained encoder are collectively standardized, immediately prior to being input to the linear classifier, using pre-computed statistics over the entire training set.

-All results are averaged over three random seeds per experiment.
+All downstream evaluation results (fine-tuning, linear evaluation, and ablations) are averaged over three random seeds and reported as mean $\pm$ standard deviation.
 For all evaluation scores, we report the best result achieved within the specified number of training steps.